discretize/discretize-guides/builds/mesmer/power-virtuoso/index.md

 1. <Skill id="73093"/> for Clarity and simultaneously <Skill name="Bladeturn Requiem"/>
 2. <Skill id="72957"/> to help break a breakbar
 3. <Skill id="73093"/> for Clarity
-4. <Skill id="72946"/> for Double Phantasms
+4. <Skill id="72946"/> for Double Phantasms Damage
 5. _Weapon Swap_
 6. <Skill name="Phantasmal Berserker"/> for big damage
 7. <Skill name="Bladesong Harmony"/> for big damage
 8. <Skill name="Mirror Blade"/> for big damage
-9. <Skill name="Mind Stab"/> (careful, it interrupts other skills)
+9. <Skill name="Bladesong Sorrow"/>
-10. <Skill name="Bladesong Sorrow"/> and <Skill name="Bladesong Dissonance"/> with leftover blades
+10. <Skill name="Mind Stab"/> (careful, it interrupts other skills)

-Add <Skill name="Phantasmal Disenchanter"/> and <Skill name="Signet of the Ether"/> after Step 6 to cast your phantasms twice if there is enough time before a boss phases.
+Add <Skill name="Phantasmal Disenchanter"/> and <Skill name="Signet of the Ether"/> after Step 6 to cast your phantasms twice if there is enough time before a boss phases, like on Siax or Enso.
+If a phase is too fast, you can replace <Skill name="Phantasmal Disenchanter"/> with <Skill name="Sword of Decimation"/> and add it into the opener.

 <Warning>
 Invisible bosses usually still take damage although the first second might not be logged properly in the arcdps addon.
 Use aoe skills which do not require a target during that time.